luismetzger/rails-many-to-many-lab/README.md

 * Implement show for actors and movies
 * Enable a user to use add a new actor to a movie.
 Enable a user to add a new movie to an actor.
-Think about how you would use other imput types, ``<selection>`` cough, cough, to help maintain the data consitence of this action.
+Think about how you would use other input types, ``<selection>`` cough, cough, to help maintain the data consitence of this action.

 ## Useful Docs